RunT00/Principles_of_Programming/coursework1/readMe.md

 **Description:**

-This program generates a randomly sized array with obstacles, markers and a robot in it.
+This program generates outputs to draw a randomly sized arena with obstacles, markers and a robot in it.

 There are obstacles around, forming a randomly sized circular area in the middle.
 The robot is able to move inside this area, but cannot move onto any grid of obstacle.